-Servers are physically stored/located in the Server Room areas.
-The Server Room accommodates ICT infrastructure equipment from both the Server and Network support teams.
-Access to the Server Rooms given by personnel from either team to visitors must be formally authorised by the Server Room Manager as any access given will be providing access to both Server and Network infrastructure equipment.
-In the absence of the Server Room Manager, formal clearance must be requested from the Assistant Director of Infrastructure (Directorate of ICT) or the Information Security Manager.
+Servers are physically stored/located in the Data Centre areas.
+The Data Centre accommodates ICT infrastructure equipment from both the Server and Network support teams.
+Access to the Data Centres given by personnel from either team to visitors must be formally authorised by the ICT Director as any access given will be providing access to both Server and Network infrastructure equipment.

-The Server Rooms are sensitive ICT areas and as such, require a high degree of physical and environmental controls.
-The Server Room's Physical Access Control Policy describes these controls.
+The Data Centres are sensitive ICT areas and as such, require a high degree of physical and environmental controls.
+The Data Centre's Physical Access Control Policy describes these controls.

-All authorised personnel must ensure that they comply with the policies, procedures and best practice specific to the Server Room working environment:
+All authorised personnel must ensure that they comply with the policies, procedures and best practice specific to the Data Centre working environment: